HPEDevCom/redfishdocs/docs/redfishServices/ilos/supplementDocuments/managingTime.md

 ```

 :::success TIP
-If you receive a `400 bad request` response code with the `ArrayPropertyOutOfBound` error message, you should empty the NTP servers list, reset the iLO and re-submit your query.
+If you receive a `400 bad request` response code with the
+`ArrayPropertyOutOfBound` error message, you should empty the NTP servers
+list, reset the iLO and resubmit your query.
 :::

-If the time zone is configured to be managed by DHCP, iLO responds with `HTTP 400` and `SNTPConfigurationManagedByDHCPAndIsReadOnly`.
+If the time zone is configured to be managed by DHCP, iLO responds
+with `HTTP 400` and `SNTPConfigurationManagedByDHCPAndIsReadOnly`.